whoop-t/nice-luffy-wanted/README.md

 The above will clone the base repo into a folder of your choice.
 This should match the repo name you are going to create on github

 2. Create new repo on github

 On you github, create a new repo with the same name as your folder you cloned too

-3. Set your locally cloned repo remote to the new repo you created on github You need to attach your local clone to the remote repo, do this by running the command below
+3. Set your locally cloned repo remote to the new repo you created on github

+You need to attach your local clone to the remote repo, do this by running the command below
 > [!NOTE]
-> You can get this but using the Code button on your repo on Github
+> You can get the url by using the Code button on your repo on Github
 ```
 git remote set-url origin git@github.com:YOUR-USER/your-repo-name.git
 ```